Moms who choose a natural birth know: birth without pain medication isn’t birth without pain management. There are lots of ways to manage labor pain!

 While nearly all healthcare providers abide by the above, some contraindications may vary depending on the attendant.

-If meconium (baby’s first bowel movement) is present in the amniotic fluid, mom may be asked to leave the water, since meconium may indicate a stressed baby who may be more likely to gasp underwater.
+If meconium (baby’s first bowel movement) is present in the amniotic fluid, mom may be asked to leave the water, since meconium may indicate a stressed baby who may be more likely to gasp underwater (and may aspirate meconium too).
 Some midwives will only ask mom to leave the water if the meconium staining looks fresh (black and goopy, not green).

 ✔ Multiples and breech babies